JustinHu1988/My-notes/Linux-bible-notes.md

 A number precedes each command line in the list.
 You can recall one of those commands using an exclamation point (`!`).

-- Keep in mind that when using an exclamation point, the command runs blind, without presenting an opportunity to confirm the command you’re referencing.
+- Keep in mind that when using an exclamation point, the command runs blind, without presenting an opportunity to confirm the command you're referencing.